Jewish Bolshevism: Red Russian Meat Grinder

+Analysis

-Researchers in the field, such as Polish philosopher Stanisław Krajewski or André Gerrits, denounce the concept of Jewish Bolshevism as a prejudice.
+Researchers in the field such as Polish philosopher Stanisław Krajewski or André Gerrits, denounce the concept of Jewish Bolshevism as prejudice.
 Law professor Ilya Somin agrees, and compares Jewish involvement in other communist countries: "Overrepresentation of a group in a political movement does not prove either that the movement was 'dominated' by that group or that it primarily serves that group's interests.
 The idea that communist oppression was somehow Jewish in nature is belied by the record of communist regimes in countries like China, North Korea, and Cambodia, where the Jewish presence was and is minuscule."Several scholars have observed that Jewish involvement in Communist movements was primarily a response to antisemitism and rejection by established politics.
 Others note that this involvement was greatly exaggerated to accord with existing antisemitic narratives.

 Philip Mendes observed this on a policy level: